microsoft/retina/docs/04-Captures/readme.md

 > Prerequisite: [Install Retina](../02-Installation/01-Setup.md) **with capture support**.

-Check out the [Capture CRD](../05-Concepts/CRDs/Capture.md) documentation for more details.
+Refer to the [Capture CRD](../05-Concepts/CRDs/Capture.md) documentation for more details.

 #### Managed Storage Account